 We did find one site, Emergency Stand-by Medication, that suggests that you can bring along a medication which you can take after contracting Malaria, if you think you have it, and then contact a doctor as soon as possible.
 This much we know: getting Malaria is most likely in remote areas and least likely in big cities and tourist areas.
 We are going to several remote areas.
 Travelling to little known places is our mantra.

 The Malaria Controversy

 At what point does the risk of adverse reactions to malaria pre-treatment outweigh the risk of malaria infection???
 There seems to be some controversy in this regard: Medscape: Controversy re Malaria Risks.

-Apparently, there are Malaria Test Kits as well, in which case you can purchase same and if you feel ill, you can test yourself before taking any emergency medication.
+Apparently, there are Malaria Test Kits as well, in which case you can purchase the same and if you feel ill, you can test yourself before taking any emergency medication.
 This feels like the best alternative to us.
 If you have knowledge in this area, please share with all of us – health is always number one.

 Your Thoughts on the Asia Super Trip

-If you live in any of these countries, or have ever visited, we’d love to hear your recommendations, suggestions, cautions and tips on any aspect of travelling in S. E.
+If you live in any of these countries or have ever visited, we’d love to hear your recommendations, suggestions, cautions, and tips on any aspect of travelling in S. E.

 We’re leaving soon to escape this Canadian winter, and we would really appreciate any advice or tips or thoughts you have.

 If you would rather not post your advice in the comments below, though we all love the comments, you can always send a private message here: Private Message.

 Rationalizing, we are saying the old adage to ourselves: